Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 This time, we'll be providing the button in question to the `acc` register, using the very handy definitions provided to us by LibKCommon. `Check_Button_Pressed` will then overwrite `acc` with a 0 or 1, reflecting whether or not the button is depressed.
 We can think of this like a Boolean variable, and since it's already in `acc`, we can easily `bz` or `bnz` with it without sparing a single extra clock cycle.

 We're going to handle our menu with sprite images, in the same format we've been drawing them, as the text.
-In other words, we'll be drawing out our text as `.asm` sprites, and drawing them in our selection slots.
+In other words, we'll be storing our text as `.asm` sprites, and drawing them out in our selection slots.
 I'll be honest, I don't know how to draw text from strings to the screen.
 It certainly is possible though, as seen in titles like Chao Adventure 2; it's just outside my capabilities!

 Let's have two options on our selection screen.
 We know how to draw sprites and backgrounds, right?
 So, let's try having a "Character Select" and a "Stage Select," allowing the Player to choose the former and the latter.
 Before we code the menu, let's draw two more sprites and two more backgrounds.

-Now that our New Graphics are ready, let's make a new scene for the menu, separate from our Gameplay Loop! we can switch between them by calling the `ret` Command when the requisite Loop is done.
+We can then draw up a "Header" Text for the top of the screen, and a "Go" Button at the bottom of the screen for when the User wants to confirm their choices and continue to the "Gameplay" Loop.
+Now that our New Graphics are ready, let's make a new "scene" in `Main_Menu.asm` for the menu, separate from our Gameplay Loop! we can switch between them by calling the `ret` Command when the requisite Loop is done.
 This will take us to the next "Scene" in the List we have in `main.asm`:

 Since we have 3 characters and 3 stages to choose from, let's create the logic for those now.
 Speaking in Pseudo-Code, it will look something like this: